-Don’t use up all your counter space.
-True, that new expresso machine will get some “oohs” and “aahs” from your friends, and a tasteful potted plant doesn’t need to be hidden in a drawer.
+You can create some effects by visual sleight of hand.
+Ultimately, we want to create the illusion of space, where space is lacking.
+So, don’t use up all your counter space.
+True, that new expresso machine will get some “oohs” and “aahs” from your friends.
+Also a tasteful potted plant doesn’t need to be hidden in a drawer.
 But having too many appliances on display eats up necessary working area and makes your small kitchen seem busy and overcrowded.
 Free up the eye by limiting what’s on the counter.

 Do consider the positioning of your appliances, especially if you have a galley style kitchen.
 For example you can have the refrigerator at one end of the counter and the stove at the other end.
 This means you can grab your ingredients from the fridge, slice, dice, mince and mix, then toss them straight into the pot without flitting all over the kitchen.